-BIOL 402.
-Gross Anatomy, 4 hours, Spring
+BIOL 402SL.
+Gross Anatomy, 5 hours, Spring

 Detailed gross and microscopic anatomy of the human.
 Three lectures and one four-hour lab a week.
 Prerequisites: BIOL 105 and 106 and instructor's consent.
 Nominal fee.
+This course is a service-learning course and may require additional time commitment outside of class.
+Students are responsible for any additional costs necessary to complete the service.